intel/stacks-usecase/github-issue-classification/k8s/README.md

 ## Model training

-> NOTE: To take advantage of the Intel® AVX-512 and VNNI functionality (including the MKL-DNN releases) with the Deep Learning Reference Stack, you must use the following hardware:
+> NOTE: To take advantage of the Intel® AVX-512 and Intel® Deep Learning Boost features, (included with the MKL-DNN releases) with the Deep Learning Reference Stack, you must use the following hardware:
-*Intel® AVX-512 images require an Intel® Xeon® Scalable Platform *VNNI requires a 2nd generation Intel® Xeon® Scalable Platform
+*Images using Intel® AVX-512 instructions require an Intel® Xeon® Scalable Processors *Images using Intel® Deep Learning Boost instructions requires a 2nd Generation Intel® Xeon® Scalable Processors

 ```bash
 # Build a Docker image to be consumed by the TfJob.
 Note the image should be